OfficeDev/Microsoft-Teams-Samples/samples/bot-calling-meeting/csharp/README.md

 ## Summary

 Calling and Meeting bot integrates [Microsoft Graph Cloud Communications APIs](https://learn.microsoft.com/en-us/graph/api/resources/communications-api-overview?view=graph-rest-1.0) with the Teams' Platform.
-It runs through scenarios for service hosted media bots.
+It supports different scenarios for service hosted media bots.

 Some features of this sample includes:
 - Creating a call